AnaghaDAnanth/flask-cf-deployed/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project uses a simple CI/CD flow o demostrate the working and integration of various tools.
+To run this project, make sure the public IP provided by ngrok is active.
+If so, trigger the Jenkins build by making a change in the repo.

 ### Basic Workflow

 Initially, a Jenkins pipeline is trigerred on changes being pushed to the repo.
-When the Jenkins pipeline is successfully completed, it pushes the changes to the repo and GitHub actions triggers the deployment.
-A ‘main.yml’ file is defined, where we have written scripts to perform different jobs for deployment.
+After the successful completion of the pipeline, new changes are pushed to the repo and GitHub actions triggers the deployment.
+A ‘main.yml’ file is defined, where scripts have been written to perform different jobs (Check, Deploy and Notify) for deployment.

 <!-- AUTHORS -->
 ## Contributors